Understanding our legal fees

-How we calculate our fees
+- How we calculate our fees

-The likely costs involved to prepare and run your case
+- The likely costs involved to prepare and run your case

-Any additional costs that may be incurred
+- Any additional costs that may be incurred

-Any costs that may be recoverable from, or payable by you to the other party.
+- Any costs that may be recoverable from, or payable by you to the other party.

 Will there be any extra expenses?

-In most legal matters, you will be required to incur expenses for services provided by other parties.
+In most legal cases, you'll be required to incur expenses for services provided by other parties.
 These expenses are called disbursements.
+Examples of disbursements include fees charged by courts, doctors, experts and barristers.

-In litigation matters, disbursements are usually recoverable, in total or in part, from the other party if the case is successful.
+In litigation cases, disbursements are usually recoverable, in total or in part, from the other party if the case is successful.
 All reasonably incurred disbursements that cannot be recovered from the other party will form part of the legal costs payable by you.
-Examples of disbursements include fees charged by courts, doctors, experts and barristers.

-In compensation matters, at the conclusion of your case, your lawyer will deduct from the compensation you receive, the total amount owed to the Litigation Funder plus interest, and fees and charges that may have accrued over the duration of your claim.
+In compensation cases, at the conclusion of your case, your lawyer will deduct from the compensation you receive, the total amount owed to the Litigation Funder plus interest, and fees and charges that may have accrued over the duration of your claim.